mychan24/restinginpca/tools/README.md

 ---Load TP (node x timepoint matrix) and ouptut correlation matrix (z or r matrix)
 * *vec2sqmat*:
 ---Load a vector (e.g., factor scores) and map it back into a symmetrical square matrix
+* *getVoxDes*:
+---Generate the design matrix for regions and color matrix from the parcellation of each subject's correlation matrix
 ---

 ### Script: